-benefit.
+Political Subdivision Employees: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances:

+- The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - The member retires on disability. - The member retires directly from short-term long-term or disability. - The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
 The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.

-Plan Description (Continued) Plan 1 Plan 2 Hybrid Retirement Plan Exceptions to COLA Effective Dates: School Division (Teachers) and Political Subdivision Employees: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: Exceptions to COLA Effective Dates: School Division (Teachers) and Political Subdivision Employees: Same as Plan 1.
-Exceptions to COLA Effective Dates: School Division (Teachers) and Political Subdivision Employees: Same as Plan 1 and Plan 2.
-The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
-The member retires on disability.
-The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
-The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service